AlenaGM/Date-Format-Exercise/README.md

     - Upon less that 1 hour from `date`, show `n minutes ago`.
     - Otherwise, show full date in `DD.MM.YY HH:mm` format.

-That was quite a boring stuff to do, so I added a ⏲️-timer and cheered it up with some 🐈‍ + 🚌 animation.
+That was quite a boring thing to do, so I added a ⏲️-timer and cheered it up with some 🐈‍ + 🚌 animation.
 Enjoy!

 ## Result